cxxr/LiveStats/README.md

 Easy.

+## How accurate is it?

+Very accurate.
+If you run livestats.py as a script with a numeric argument, it'll run some tests with that many data points.
+As soon as you start to get over 10,000 elements, accuracy to the actual percentiles is well below 1%.
+At 10,000,000, it's this:

+    Uniform: %Error 1.91823416272e-10
+    Random: %Error 1.18853157508e-09
+    Triangular: %Error 1.15713743667e-06
+    Bimodal: %Error 9.98699912316e-11

+That's average percent error for four different random distributions at three percentiles, 25th, 50th, and 75th.
+Pretty good.

 # More details

 LiveStats uses the [P-Square Algorithm for Dynamic Calculation of Quantiles and Histograms without Storing Observations](http://www.cs.wustl.edu/~jain/papers/ftp/psqr.pdf) and other online statistical algorithms.